PurdueRM/PurdueRM-Wiki/docs/algorithm/operations/documentation/kalman.md

 $$

 We now have all the information we need to calculate the **Kalman gain** and update our state vector and covariance matrix.
-The Kalman gain $K$ is given by:
+The Kalman gain $K$ first maps $\hat{P}_t$ from $\real^6 \rightarrow \real^3$ and then multiplies by the inverse of $S_t$.

 $$
 K = \hat{P_t}H^TS_t^{-1} = \hat{P_t} \begin{bmatrix} 1 & 0 & 0 & 0 & 0 & 0 \\ 0 & 1 & 0 & 0 & 0 & 0 \\ 0 & 0 & 1 & 0 & 0 & 0 \end{bmatrix}^T S_t^{-1}
 $$

+Intuitively, a large covariance in the state vector (high uncertainty) or a small covariance in the innovation (high confidence in measurement) will result in a larger Kalman gain.
+This makes sense, since we want to trust our measurement more if we're more confident in it, and we want to trust our prediction more if we're less confident in our measurement.

 The updated covariance matrix $P_t$ is given by: